-- ✓ gain an understanding of the main purpose of a business website - ✓ gain an understanding of points to consider when designing a business website - ✓ gain an understanding of points to consider for conducting transactions in a website - ✓ gain an understanding of the types of information you can provide on a business website - gain an understanding of where you can source the information for a business website - gain an understanding of factors to consider for making a website easy to operate - ✓ gain an understanding of some testing considerations.
+- ✓ gain an understanding of the main purpose of a business website - gain an understanding of points to consider when designing a business website - ✓ gain an understanding of the types of information you can provide on a business website - ✓ gain an understanding of where you can source the information for a business website - gain an understanding of factors to consider for making a website easy to operate and to determine how you can make life easier for them.
+Then you need to reel in potential customers, close the sales and importantly, maintain a long-term relationship with them.